Tom60chat/Youtube-Music-downloader/README.md

 Next download the [**YT Music Dl.bat** script](https://raw.githubusercontent.com/Tom60chat/Youtube-Music-downloader/main/YT%20Music%20Dl.bat) (*Right click -> save*), and put in the **YT Music Dl** folder.

 You need to have FFmpeg.
-Download the last [release](https://github.com/GyanD/codexffmpeg/releases) of ffmpeg-X.X-essentials_build.zip and extract it into the parent folder of YT Music Dl and rename it FFmepg.
+Download the last [release](https://github.com/GyanD/codexffmpeg/releases) of ffmpeg-X.X-essentials_build.zip and extract it into the parent folder of **YT Music Dl** and rename it to **FFmepg**.

-Now make it sure your folder look like that:
+Now make it sure your folders look like that:
   - MyFolder/
     - FFmepg/
       - bin/